vezzolter/DSA/Algorithms/DivideAndConquer/StrassensAlgorithm/StrassensAlgorithm.md

 # &#128161; Overview
-The **Stassen's Algorithm** is undoubtedly a well-known algorithm for matrix multiplication, heavily reliant on the idea of divide and conquer approach.
+The **Stassen's Algorithm** is undoubtedly a well-known algorithm for matrix multiplication, heavily reliant on the idea of divide-and-conquer approach.
 This subsection aims to establish a solid foundation for complex algorithmic designs and strengthen comprehension of problem-solving strategies by exploring this illustrative example.
 <p align="center"><img src="./Images/Strassens.png"/></p>

----
+## Introduction
 The core idea behind Strassen's algorithm was to use a divide-and-conquer strategy, which involves recursively dividing the initial matrix into equal-sized submatrices, and employing additional computations and rearrangements of matrix elements to reduce the number of multiplications to $7$, compared to the standard mathematical algorithm with $8$, which is the dominant factor contributing to the overall time complexity.
 This reduction could lead to computational savings, as it transitions the whole operation's time complexity from $O(n^3)$ to $O(n^{2.81})$, which is particularly valuable for large matrices.

+## Important Details
+1. To ensure proper division, this algorithm requires that all matrices be of sizes that are powers of two.
+Although it is possible to pad «missing» rows and columns with zeros to meet this requirement, doing so adds significant complexity to the algorithm.
+As a result, this method is rarely implemented and is usually only mentioned in discussions.
+2. The algorithm struggles with precision for floating-point numbers due to the nature of its computations, which can lead to numerical instability.
-However, the overhead that comes with the implementation negatively affects smaller matrices.
-Determining the optimal range for matrix size is relative and depends on hardware architecture, implementation details, and specific characteristics of the matrices being multiplied.
-As a general estimation, the optimal range typically falls between $32$ and $128$ for most modern computing environments.
-Also, it is crucial to mention not the best precision for floating numbers due to the nature of its computation.
+3. The algorithm's benefits are most evident within a specific range of matrix sizes.
+Its performance is relative and depends on factors such as hardware architecture, implementation details, and the characteristics of the matrices being multiplied.
+Generally, the optimal size range falls between $32$ and $128$ for most modern computing environments.

-> Note: To ensure the division proceeds correctly, this algorithm conceptually requires that all of the matrices have sizes that are powers of two.
-Even though it is possible to fill "missing" rows and columns with zeros to achieve required matrices, for educational purposes it would only obscure the concept with excessive operations (and practically I haven't seen people do that at all).

----
-**Algorithm Steps (for matrices with sizes of powers of two):**
+## Algorithm Steps (for matrices of size $2^n$)
 1. Divide two matrices $A$ and $B$ of size $n×n$ into four submatrices of sizes $n/2$.
 2. Compute the intermediate submatrix products:
    - $P_{1} = (A_{11} + A_{22})(B_{11} + B_{22})$